At a glance

 Q: Can I customise the alert threshold?

-Yes, sensitivity thresholds are configurable per profile in the Sensitivity tab.
+Yes, alert thresholds are configurable per profile in the Alert Rules tab.
 Adjust to match your business baseline rather than relying on the generic default.